Sacraments and Life in Christ at Sacred Heart

 Adults become Catholics, and a period of “catechesis” or formation takes place for up to two years before they are Baptized.
 Speak with the pastor in a formal appointment if you are ready to begin!

 Pastors may also baptize infants and very young (under age 4) children if they are certain that the parents will raise the child in regular Catholic practice and faith.
-Pastors are not obliged to baptize children of “nominal” Catholics, nor are they obliged to observe “customs” from “back home” concerning this sacrament.
+Pastors are not obliged to baptize children of “nominal” Catholics.
 So, parents of new children need to be regular in attendance at church and will need to make an appointment with the priest to discuss the baptism of children.
 This will normally be done a few times per year for a group of children whose parents are ready to assume the required role of raising their children in Catholic practice and faith.
 Two (and only two) Godparents, active members of their church, are required to be present also for any baptism.

 Young persons who are baptized and receiving Communion normally have a special year to prepare themselves for this sacrament, which completes their “sacraments of initiation.”
 Speak with the leadership of your congregation about this if you are around 12 years old.